jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-11.md

 Section 5.
 Limits on Bilateral Supply Contracts by a Distribution Utility.
-(a) A Distribution Utility may enter into bilateral power supply contracts subject to the provisions of Section 5 of Rule 30 on NPC Offer of Transition Supply Contracts and a review by the ERC: Provided, That such review shall only be required for a Distribution Utility whose level of Open Access has not reached household demand level.
+(a) A Distribution Utility may enter into bilateral power supply contracts subject to the provisions of Section 5 of Rule 30 on NAPOCOR Offer of Transition Supply Contracts and a review by the ERC: Provided, That such review shall only be required for a Distribution Utility whose level of Open Access has not reached household demand level.